-- 4. In doing this analysis, section 12A of the Act requires the assessment of factors listed under section 12A(2). - Section 12A(2) states the when assessing the strength of competition in the relevant market and the probability the that firms in the market after the merger will behave competitively or cooperatively, the Commission or the Tribunal must consider the following factors - - (a) the actual and potential level of import competition in the market; - (b) the ease of entry into the market, including tariff and regulatory barriers; - (c) the level and trends of concentration, and history of collusion, in the market: - (d) the degree of countervailing power in the market;
+- 4. In doing this analysis, section 12A of the Act requires the assessment of factors listed under section 12A(2). - Section 12A(2) states that when assessing the strength of competition in the relevant market and the probability that firms in the market after the merger will behave competitively or cooperatively, the Commission or the Tribunal must consider the following factors -

-- (e) the dynamic characteristics of the market, including growth, innovation, and product differentiation; - (f) the nature and extent of vertical integration in the market; - (g) whether the business or part of the business of a party to the merger or proposed merger has failed or is likely to fail; - (h) whether the merger will result in the removal of an effective competitor. - 6.
-It must be noted that the new amendments have added additional factors that must be considered: - (i) the extent of ownership by a party to the merger in another firm or other firms in related markets; - (j) the extent to which a party to the merger is related to another firm or other firms in related markets, including through common members or directors; and; - (k) any other mergers engaged in by a party to a merger for such period as may be stipulated by the Competition Commission. - 7.
+- (a) the actual and potential level of import competition in the market; - (b) the ease of entry into the market, including tariff and regulatory barriers; - (c) the level and trends of concentration, and history of collusion, in the market; - (d) the degree of countervailing power in the market; - (e) the dynamic characteristics of the market, including growth, innovation, and product differentiation; - (f) the nature and extent of vertical integration in the market; - (g) whether the business or part of the business of a party to the merger or proposed merger has failed or is likely to fail; - (h) whether the merger will result in the removal of an effective competitor. - 6.
+It must be noted that the new amendments have added additional factors that must be considered: - (i) the extent of ownership by a party to the merger in another firm or other firms in related markets: - (j) the extent to which a party to the merger is related to another firm or other firms in related markets, including through common members or directors; and; - (k) any other mergers engaged in by a party to a merger for such period as may be stipulated by the Competition Commission. - 7.
 This list set out is not a closed one and other factors not listed therein could be considered.
 It also can be considered whether the merger may result in the merging parties engaging in collusive conduct.1 In determining the competitive consequences of a merger, the intention, motive or rationale of the merging parties is important. - 8.
-Section 12A(3) then requires that after considering the factors set out in 12A(2), if it appears that the merger is likely to substantially prevent or lessen competition, it must be determined: - "(a) if it appears that the merger is likely to substantially prevent or lessen competition, then determine - (i) whether or not the merger is likely to result in any technological, efficiency or other pro-competitive gain which will be greater than, and offset, the effects of any prevention or lessening of
+Section 12A(3) then requires that after considering the factors set out in 12A(2), if it appears that the merger is likely to substantially prevent or lessen competition, it must be determined: